Energy in Belgium: Solar power

+The exploitation of Solar power is on the rise in Belgium.
+In 2021 solar accounted for 27% of Belgium’s power generation capacity and 6% of total power generation.

 Biomass and waste

 In 2009, biomass and biogas were used to generate 3.5 TWh or 3.8% of gross domestic electricity production.

 In 2010 5.07 million tonnes of waste was produced in Belgium, of which 1.75 Mt was incinerated.
 Nearly always (99.8% of the time) energy was recovered during incineration.
 Non renewable waste was used for producing 1.4% of the gross domestic electricity production.
 1.9 Mt was recycled and 1 Mt was composted or fermented; only 0.062 Mt was dumped.

 Ten years earlier this was only 0.71%.

 Hydroelectric power

 Belgium has two pumped storage hydroelectric power stations: Coo-Trois-Ponts (1164 MW) and Plate-Taille (143 MW).
 Pumped storage stations are a net consumer of electricity, but they contributed 1.4% to the gross electricity production in 2010.

 Despite the limited potential there are also a number of stations generating hydroelectric power.
 With a combined capacity of about 100 MW.
 Contributing 0.3% of gross domestic production in 2010.

 Almost all of this capacity is realised in the Walloon Region.
 Even though hydroelectric power was used extensively in Flanders prior to the industrial revolution, there are no rivers where it can be generated on a large scale.
 The region's 15 installations have a combined capacity just shy of 1 MW (994 kW).